sliu102/ITMD521/week07/item3/item3.md

 ![image](https://github.com/sliu102/ITMD521/blob/master/week07/Item1/9092.jpeg)
 ### The execution time for 90-93.txt is:
 ![image](https://github.com/sliu102/ITMD521/blob/master/week07/Item1/90-93.jpeg)
+###The amount of resources currently in use is: 78GB

 ## gz without combiner
 ### The execution time for 1990.txt is: